Story by: Shawna Thomas on December 12, 2017

 The name Type 1 Club comes from a moment at a local waterpark when a little girl noticed Oliver’s pod (which delivers insulin) and began asking questions.
 Kennon talked to the girl for a few minutes and she shared how she was a “Braveheart” (a group for kids with congenital heart defects).
 That sparked the idea of a “club” that our kids can belong to that is special to them.

 With the help of many people, we have been able to get Type 1 Club up and running, and we are excited about what the future holds.
-Type 1 Club supports the Wendy Novak Diabetes Center and is supported by the Children’s Hospital Foundation.
+Type 1 Club supports the Wendy Novak Diabetes Institute and is supported by the Children’s Hospital Foundation.
 Type 1 Club has an established steering committee that has been actively involved in the development of our club.

 Our goal is to connect Type 1 families with the diabetes provider community, offer educational opportunities, host social events to connect with other families and help families send their children to diabetes summer camps for a special experience.
 To date, the club already has held two events to connect families: a Louisville Bats baseball game night this past summer and a holiday ornament decorating party in October to raise funds for the club through the Festival of Trees & Lights.